Spirit DataCine

 A Spirit DataCine outputting DPX files was used in the 2000 film O Brother, Where Art Thou?.
 The DPX files were color corrected with a VDC-2000 and a Pandora Int.
 Pogle Color Corrector with MegaDEF.
 A Kodak Lightning II film recorder was used to put the data output to back to film.
 To output the movie the Spirit Datacine's Phantom Transfer Engine software running on an SGI computer is used to record the DPX files from the Spirit DataCine.
 These files are stored in the virtual telecine or on a SAN hard disk storage array.
 The Phantom Transfer Engine has been replaced with Bones software running on a Linux-based PC.
 First generation of DPX interface for data files was the optical fiber HIPPI cables (up to 6 frame/s at 2K), the next generation interface is GSN-Gigabit Ethernet fiber Optic (up to 30 frame/s at 2K).
 GSN is also called HIPPI-6400 and was later renamed GSN (for Gigabyte System Network).
 The SAN hard disks are interfaces to by dual FC-Fibre Channel, cables.
 The newest DPX output interface is infiniband.

 Most Spirit DataCines are controlled by a Da Vinci Systems color corrector, 2K or 2K Plus.
 Some are controlled by Pandora International Pogle, some with a their MegaDEF or a Pixi color grading system.
 A Spirit DataCine comes with a full function control panel that can be used for control and color grade.

+The DVD release of Ken Burns' series The Civil War included a short documentary on how a Spirit DataCine was used to transfer and remaster the film.